You can’t create world class images without the right editing software.

 Davinci Resolve 15 (FREE)

-Despite the fact that Resolve is a high end video editing software solution often used by feature film editors…Blackmagic (the company that makes it) actually gives it away as a free download.
+Timelapse is a combination of photography and video, so if you want flexibility and control when putting together your timelapse sequences, then you’ll need a quality video editor.
+Despite the fact that Resolve is a high-end video editing software solution often used by feature film editors…Blackmagic (the company that makes it) actually gives it away as a free download.

 This may seem too good to be true, so here are the downsides…

 You need a good graphics card in your computer in order to run the software at all.
 Also, there is less educational material out there for Resolve than there is for other more popular editors such as Premiere Pro.